Pop Shalini

 Shalini Singh, popularly called as Pop Shalini, is a singer from Tamil Nadu, India.
 Born in 1984, she is a singer, performer, blogger, and also a writer.
 She released an album 'Shalini' when she was only 13.
 She has sung over 5000 songs in various Indian languages for Indian films and albums.
-She has sung for the likes of A.R.Rahman, Harris Jayaraj, Illayaraja, Yuvan Shankar Raja, Vidhyasagar and many others.
+She has sung for the likes of A. R. Rahman, Harris Jayaraj, Illayaraja, Yuvan Shankar Raja, Vidyasagar and many others.

 She is also the CEO of Tinsel Rangi Productions.
 She is married to Balaji and has a son Aadithya.
 She lives in Chennai.
 Her husband works as General Manager for a Sweden Based Company.

 Early life

 Born in Tamil Nadu, she was the only child of her parents, and that’s why she received a lot of affection, and all the attention was focused on her.
-She studied at Holy Angels Covent School and did music classes called Alpha to Omega.
+She studied at Holy Angels Convent School and did music classes called Alpha to Omega.
 She started her career at the age of 3 years.

 She also performed for Doordarshan when she was in the first standard at Holy Angels Convent School.
 It was a 10 minutes performance for the Little Stars segment during the 1980s.
 She was invited by Brian and Christine Paul be a part of their group in Chennai.
 She had also received a chance from Thayanban who gave her the offer of her first jingle at the age of 5 years.

 She did a lot of stage performances and took part in many music competitions in her school life.
 One of the youngest Pop singers, she has sung more than 5000 songs.
 She joined Magnasound at the age of 12 years.
 She has also done concerts all over the world including places like Germany, France, Singapore, Malaysia, and Sri Lanka.
 She was the judge of a reality show recently.